farrahabulkhair/hakunamatata/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# h a k u n a m a t a t a

-* Ruby version
+* Ruby 2.4 Rails 5.1.2

-* System dependencies
+* Bootstrap 4

 * Configuration